February 8, 2017 | Home Buying

 An old rule-of-thumb is that you can expect to afford a home that costs about two times your gross annual income.
 But this formula is much too simplistic and doesn't take into consideration all of the factors that determine how much you can afford.
 Your income is just one aspect.

-A quick way to estimate a new home price is with an affordability calculator, like this one from Universal American Mortgage Company.
+A quick way to estimate a new home price is with an affordability calculator, like this one from Eagle Home Mortgage.
 If you know how much you're comfortable spending each month, this calculator allows you to input that amount plus other details to give you an estimated home price.
 Other calculators, like this one from CNN Money, base your estimate in part on your income to calculate a monthly payment and total home price.

 Online calculators are great for a quick estimate, but it's also important to understand all of the factors that attribute to affordability.
 In addition to income, your debts and reoccurring monthly payments (debt to income ratio), credit score, down payment amount and mortgage rate will also determine how much you can afford.